Do you have an awesome memory?

-My own workflow includes both Evernote and Google Keep.
+My own workflow includes both Evernote and Google Keep .
 The former does the heavy-lifting and storage.
 The latter is for jotting down quick notes.
 These quick notes don’t need the bloat of features and that’s where Google Keep fits in nicely.
-Plus, Google Keep is a part of the Google ecosystem and syncs across all the digital devices you can think of – including the Apple Watch.
-It works offline too.
+Plus, Google Keep is a part of the Google ecosystem and syncs across many of the digital devices you can think of.
+And, it works offline too.

 Even as it follows the golden K.I.S.S (Keep It Simple Stupid) rule, Google Keep has a few tricks and tips up its menu.
 Here’s ten creative uses of Google Keep.

 You can use dedicated flashcard software like Anki or SuperMemo.
 You can also repurpose Google Docs as a flashcard tool.
 And then, you can tap into Google Keep’s Reminder feature to set up periodic hints.
 The reminder options are customizable – you can pick any date and time for spaced repetitions.
 Set them up to repeat periodically or stop after a specific number of occurrences.

 While this system lacks the sophisticated spaced repetition – i.e. increasing the review interval whenever a card is recalled correctly – it is effective as a makeshift prompt for active recall .

 Remember: You can go into Google Keep’s Settings and change the reminder defaults for Morning, Afternoon, and Evening.